slimeizZZz/Joke-Machine/README.md

 <h1>Joke Machine Game</h1>

 <h2>Description</h2>
 Project consists in a Joke Machine made on a breadboard having a simple circuit attached to it in an Arduino IDE programming environment.
+The code configures an ESP32 to connect to WiFi and fetch programming jokes from an online API to display on an ILI9341 screen.
+It utilizes HTTPClient for web requests and ArduinoJson to analise the incoming data, automatically handling both single and two-part joke formats.
+A physical button acts as a trigger, when pressed, it clears the display and initiates a new download cycle.
+The system also includes visual feedback for the connection status to ensure the device runs smoothly.
 <br />